Jammu and Kashmir (union territory): Education

 According to the 2011 census, the literacy rate in Jammu and Kashmir was 67.17%, male literacy was 75%, while female literacy was at 56.43%.

 University of Kashmir located in Srinagar is the main university in the territory.
 Other universities include University of Jammu, Sher-e-Kashmir University of Agricultural Sciences and Technology of Kashmir, Shri Mata Vaishno Devi University, Islamic University of Science & Technology, etc. Major institutions of higher education are NIT Srinagar, IIT Jammu, IIM Jammu, NIFT Srinagar and IHM Srinagar.
 Medical colleges include SKIMS, and the Government Medical College in Srinagar and All India Institute of Medical Sciences, Vijaypur, Jammu.

 Government and politics

 The union territory of Jammu and Kashmir is administered under the provisions of Article 239 of the Constitution of India.
 Article 239A, originally formulated for the union territory of Puduchery, is also applicable to Jammu and Kashmir.

 Executive branch

 Omar Abdullah has been chief minister since October 2024.

 The President of India appoints a Lieutenant Governor for the union territory.
 A Council of Ministers led by a Chief Minister is appointed by the Lieutenant Governor from the membership of the legislative assembly.
 Their role is to advise the Lieutenant Governor in the exercise of functions in matters under the jurisdiction of the legislative assembly.
 In other matters, the Lieutenant Governor is empowered to act in his own capacity.
 Omar Abdullah has been chief minister of Jammu and Kashmir since October 2024.

+There are 42 administrative departments under the Government of Jammu and Kashmir, through which executive functions are carried out.